 The first ending is almost scene-to-scene identical to the ending of the 1985 live action version of the manga Sukeban Deka, as seen here◊.

-The ending credits list Guts, the Mankanshokus' dog, as voiced by "?" - Gainax already did this in FLCL where Miyu Miyu, Naota's cat, was credited as voiced by "?" (eventually revealed as Hideaki Anno).
+The ending credits list Guts, the Mankanshokus' dog, as voiced by "?" note His voice actor had revealed himself, see Trivia Page. - Gainax already did this in FLCL where Miyu Miyu, Naota's cat, was credited as voiced by "?" (eventually revealed as Hideaki Anno).